Road Cyclists Are Ditching Pavement for Gravel

 • Salsa Journeyer

 Tires make the biggest difference in gravel performance.
 Start with 38-42mm tires with moderate tread.
 Run them tubeless if possible—lower pressures improve grip and comfort while virtually eliminating flats from thorns and small punctures.
+I used to flat twice a month on tubes.
+Haven’t had a flat in 8 months since going tubeless.

 Tire pressure guidelines: